-We note that a higher percentage of FHHs (27 per cent) than MHHs (18 per cent) have received land as dowry.
-While 15 MHHs households (15 per cent) have bought land with their savings, only 1 FHH (2 per cent) among the land-owning FHHs have bought land with personal savings.
+We note that a higher percentage of FHHs (27 per cent) than MHHs (20 per cent) have received land as dowry.
+While 15 MHHs households (12 per cent) have bought land with their savings, none of the FHHs have bought land with personal savings.